 For reference, the average movie is set at 24fps which is considered a more cinematic style and closer to how we see motion in real life.

-Lower frame rates create a jerky, almost stock-motion affect.
+Lower frame rates create a jerky, almost stock-motion effect.
 Higher frame rates are more often used for non-fictional footage such as sporting events or reality television but can sometimes make the footage look unnatural.

 Beware that higher resolution results in larger video files.
 The same can be said when increasing the frame rate.